int2str/testrunner/README.md

 This framework was created mainly for research purposes to see how it could be done.
 It was also created to test AVR code with minimal external dependencies.

 # How to use
-Run "ninja" to create a local test binary to run a self test.
+Run `bazel test //:*` to create a local test binary to run a self test.
-Otherwise, build the code as a library and create your own unit tests by including "testrunner_core.h" in your unit test files and include "testrunner_main.h" in one compilation unit to an executable test binary.
-Optionally include "testrunner_selftest.h" to ensure testrunner isn't broken.
+Otherwise, build the code as a library and create your own unit tests by including "testrunner/testrunner.h" in your unit test files and include "@testrunner//:main" as a dependency for your test binary.

+# Simplest possible test

+your_first_test.cc:

+    #include <testrunner/testrunner.h>

+    TEST(ThisTestNeverFails) {
+      ASSERT_TRUE(true);
+    }

+That's it :)